kammitama5/kammitama5.github.io/_posts/2019-07-10-Wednesday-July-10th.md

   to sleep, so I'm somewhere in between all of this, mentally.
 - My head is drifting; I figured out this week that this year alone, I would have moved about 9 times;
   my head is mentally here but everywhere all at the same time (a paradox).
+- People keep asking me where they should mail things, and I hear myself sometimes say "I honestly don't know".
+  I'm at one place, but I'm really not, but my real place is not current; I am a nomad.
 - It's been a whirlwind.
 I got to Utah on Sunday, am leaving today (Wednesday) in the evening, then heading to Berkeley and then on Friday evening, heading to London.